getsentry/sentry-elixir/README.md

 ## Installation

 To use Sentry with your projects, edit your mix.exs file and add it as a dependency.
-Sentry defaults to trying to use Jason for JSON operations, but can be configured to use other ones.
+Sentry does not install a JSON library itself, and requires users to have one available.
+Sentry will default to trying to use Jason for JSON operations, but can be configured to use other ones.

 ```elixir
 defp deps do